≡ Menu

 Tesla Motors.
 Source: Flickr Image

-This article presents the results of Tesla’s vehicle production and delivery.
+This article presents the results of Tesla’s vehicle production and delivery by model.

-Apart from vehicle production and delivery, this article also explores a number of other statistics, including Tesla’s revenue per car, cumulative deliveries, trailing 12-months (TTM) and annual car production and sales, automotive revenue, sales comparison with Ford and GM as well as with Chinese EV makers.
+Apart from vehicle production and delivery, this article also explores a number of other statistics, including Tesla’s cumulative deliveries, sales comparison with Ford and GM, and comparison with Chinese EV companies.

 Please use the table of contents to navigate this page.